Simovative/dbSync/README.md

 ```

-Than you have to copy the dump files to your destination database import the files
+Then you have to copy the dump files to your destination database import the files
 <ol start="1">
   <li>import the main-dump: dumps/dump.sql</li>
   <li>import post import scripts from directory dumps/post/</li>